HUGE Amex Platinum 100K Bonus Returns - Check now to see if you are targeted.

 It sets itself apart from MoviePass by allowing people to book tickets in advance and pick their seats in advance.
 This guarantees you can sit where you like and with whom you like.
 It also allows 3D and 4D movies where MoviePass only allows 2D movies.

 If you live in an area where picking seats or purchasing tickets before the show is not an issue; or if you prefer 2D movies then MoviePass is probably the better option even with their recent changes.
+Stay away from MoviePass these days!

 This post may contain referral, affiliate or sponsor links that provide Miles to Memories compensation.
 Thank you for your support.